Christine James

 Act 1 - The Pivot Nobody Wanted to Make

 I was working closely with Stanford scientists to productize a generative model they were building - one that could generate novel images of localized proteins in fluorescent cell microscopy images.
 We moved fast.
-In three weeks we had a working prototype, and I led interviews with scientists to validate it.
+In three weeks we had a working prototype, and I partnered with our UX researcher to conduct interviews with scientists to validate it.

 Act 2 - Finding the Real Blocker